The UIU Advantage

 Earned your undergraduate degree in Management?
 Consider UIU’s MBA or MPA programs to advance your career even further.

-Lecturer of Business (2014)
+Lecturer of Business & Director of Master of Business Administration Program (2014)

 In today’s organizational climate, our students need to be prepared with the tradition skill set but also with the soft skills organizations are requiring today.
 Our students walk through critical thinking activities, communication skill, and understand the importance of relationships with our Management major.